baselime/docs/sending-data/opentelemetry/next.js.md

       instrumentations: [
         new BetterHttpInstrumentation({
           plugins: [
-            new VercelPlugin() // Add our vercel plugin to get log trace correlation to projects deployed to vercel ]
+            new VercelPlugin() // Add the Vercel plugin to enable correlation between your logs and traces for projects deployed on Vercel
+          ]
         }),
       ]